mattyoung101/omicron/documentation/docs/omicam.md

 due to its extremely good low light performance.

 ## Field object detection
-The primary responsibility of Omicam is to detect the bounding box and centroid of field objects: the ball, goals and also lines.
+One of the responsibilities of Omicam is to detect the bounding box and centroid of field objects: the ball, goals and also lines.
 This is accomplished by using the open-source computer vision library OpenCV (v4.2.0).
 We use a Gstreamer pipeline to decode the camera's MJPEG stream at our target resolution of 1280x720 pixels, which is read in through an OpenCV `VideoCapture` object.